LucaPeng/bma/Readme.md

 ### Branch Specs

-#### Main Branches
+#### Env Branches

-main branches are used to deploy, which are not editable.
+env branches are used to deploy, which are not editable.
 You can only merge to these branches, solve conflict and push.

-* master: master
+* online: master
 * qa: qa
 * dev: dev
 * stage: stage
 * beta: beta

-what's more, you can config their truth name through
+what's more, you can modify the branch name for envs through

 `setConfig('branch', {dev: 'develop'})`